Xiaofei-it/Shelly/doc/THEORY.md

 you can append only one `subscribe` method to the method chain in RxJava and thus can perform only one action.

-3. Features.
+3. An EventBus-like feature.
 The Shelly library has an EventBus-like feature which allows you to register components and then cause the `Domino` to perform actions on the registered components, which RxJava does not support.

-4. Occasion for triggering.
+4. Occasions for triggering.
 The occasion when the `Domino` performs actions and the one when the `Observable` subscribes a `Subscriber` are different.
 In the Shelly library, the `Domino` will not perform any actions when it is committed.
 And only when it is invoked will it perform actions.
 Thus you have to